SmikshaK/Angular-Learning/README.md

 Angular's component model offers strong encapsulation and an intuitive application structure.
 Components also make your application painless to unit test and can improve the overall readability of your code.

+Few important commands:
+ng build	             - Compiles an Angular app into an output directory. ng serve	             - Builds and serves your application, rebuilding on file changes. ng generate	           - Generates or modifies files based on a schematic. ng test	               - Runs unit tests on a given project. ng e2e	               - Builds and serves an Angular application, then runs end-to-end tests.

+We shall learn the default component structure and the create our own component as well.